 Delve into Belfast’s musical heritage with a trip to the EastSide Visitor Centre, just a short distance from the home of Van Morrison, where you will find a wealth of information about his life and links to the city.

 Traditional Irish folk music has a home in Belfast and on any given night you’ll find locals and visitors alike toe-tapping to trad in a crowded pub.
-Discover the rhythmic sounds in venues including The Dirty Onion, the Duke of York and Kelly’s Cellars.
+Discover the rhythmic sounds in venues including The Dirty Onion, and the Duke of York.
 Better still, get a feel for the spirit of traditional Irish music and by trying the hands-on approach, with beginner’s bodhran lessons every Tuesday evening at The Dirty Onion.